scionproto/scion/doc/sig.rst

 SIG Discovery
 =============

 Before exchanging IP prefixes, a SIG must discover the SIG instances in each remote AS.
-It does so by periodically sending a ``DiscoveryService.Gateways`` RPC to the remote AS's Discovery Service.
-The remote AS replies with a list of gateways, each described by a control address, a data address, a probe address, and an optional set of allowed AS interfaces.
+It does so by periodically sending a ``DiscoveryService.Gateways`` RPC to the remote AS's control service.
+Based on the AS's topology information, the control service replies with a list of gateways, each described by a control address, a data address, a probe address, and an optional set of allowed AS interfaces.
 The discovery service is defined in `proto/discovery/v1/discovery.proto <https://github.com/scionproto/scion/blob/master/proto/discovery/v1/discovery.proto>`_.
 The RPC can be served over gRPC or ConnectRPC (see the ``rpc`` configuration in :doc:`/manuals/gateway`).

+A SIG makes itself discoverable by being declared in the AS's ``topology.json`` file (under the ``sigs`` key) with its control, data, and probe addresses.

 .. _sgrp: